"그런데 그것은 너무 비싸요."

 하지만 is not so common in daily life conversations. 그런데 is used more colloquially or you may hear 근데 which is the contraction form of 그런데.

 Yes, my friend said she thinks it is funny how often foreigners say, "하지만."
-That is because that is what the textbooks teach us.
+The reason we say it is that is what the textbooks teach us.
+LOL

 너무 is directly translated to be "too (much)" but younger generations use hyperbolic language and so 너무 is often (arguably incorrectly) used in place of "very".